 “Too slow, Lissa.
 It has to be faster.”

 The fire maned druid, gasping deep breaths, took a half roll away.
 To her dismay she noted several of the prince’s bodyguards and soldiers exchanging coins… they had taken to betting on the outcome of the sparring sessions now.
 Lissa had no doubt that they were not betting on whether or not Liam would win, but rather how long it would take him.
+It was galling, especially since everyone knew this wasn’t where her talent lay… but she would learn every secret of the blade she could, from anyone she could.
 She extended her hand to the prince and he took it, but rather than let him pull her up she playfully dug her heels into the ground and pulled, and the prince tumbled down on top of her.

 Now both in the mud, they couldn’t help but laugh and laugh until Liam finally got control of himself.
 “You fight with your head,” he said.
 “That’s good — there’s a time for that — but it’s not all the time.
 The head is slow.”
 He sat up, touching two fingers to the side of his head.
 “Can only plan and react, can’t really anticipate.
 Too much going on.”